Rivers Angels Take Centre Stage - :::...The Tide News Online:::...

 The State Governor, Chief Nyesom Wike, who was excited by the development, congratulated the players for making the state proud.

-He said Rivers Angels have continued to be worthy ambassadors of the State with their superlative performances, having won the AITEO for the second time in two years and assured that his administration would continue to support the ladies in their quest to win more laurels for the state.
+He said Rivers Angels have continued to be worthy ambassadors of the State with their superlative performances ,having won the AITEO for the second time in two years and assured that his administration would continue to support ladies in their quest to win more laurels for the state.

 Another major event last week was the commissioning of the Port Harcourt International Airport Terminal by President Muhammad Buhari on Thursday.